 - Cost & ID: $34 and Photo ID is required.

 - Time limit: None (Usually takes around 2 hours.)
 Cannot be saved; must be completed at one time.

-- Retake: 30 day waiting period before retaking.
+- Retake: Apparel Design has no waiting period.
+All other programs have 30 day waiting period before retaking.

 - Study guide: None available.
 Reviewing the current textbook for BTM 111 is recommended.

 - Students applying to Apparel Design will be tested on: MS Word, Excel, and Windows file management.

 - Students applying to any other program that accepts SAM Challenge (such as Information Tech or Applications Support) will be tested on: MS Word, Excel, Access, PowerPoint, Outlook, and Windows file management.

 - Mon/Wed/Thurs/Fri: 8 a.m. to 4:30 p.m. (arrive no later than 3:00 p.m.)

 - These hours are available: September 2019 - June 2020.